 What are you currently most passionate about in terms of your work or research?
 What are some research initiatives you plan to embark on in the near future?

-I am most passionate about advancing research on broadening participation in technology and analytical careers.
-My NSF-funded research focus is on examining IT career pathways of individuals from underserved communities.
+I am most passionate about advancing research on broadening participation in technology and analytics careers.
+My NSF-funded research focus is on examining information technology (IT) career pathways of individuals from underserved communities.
 The two key social inclusion themes examined in my work are: 1) studying individuals, groups and communities that are systematically barred from access to opportunities and resources that could help individuals enter and persist in IT and 2) examining structures salient to inclusion (or exclusion) of under-represented groups.
 The second theme strives to prescribe, advocate, and create equitable structures which could promote the entry and success of under-represented minorities in IT.
 The findings and recommendations from these research projects have helped to address the attraction and retention of underserved communities in IT-related careers, including women, black men, military personnel and veterans with disabilities.

 What excites you most about teaching in an online setting?

 The ability to reach and teach a diverse set of students is exciting.
-People’s lives are inflexibly because of work and family, education should not be.
+People’s lives are inflexible because of work and family, education should not be.
 An online setting provides educational flexibility to advance careers by affording students with the freedom to choose where, how and when they learn.

 What are some of the ways UNR curriculum aligns with your teaching and philosophies?

 Cultivating an environment in which “adult” learners “learn how to learn” safely as the world changes around them constantly and continually is central to how I approach my teaching.
 My teaching philosophy has been to provide transformative educational experiences to individuals who will become engaged, fully employed citizens leading meaningful lives.
 My philosophy is reflected in my course designs, which fosters an environment in which students learn how to learn safely.
 To cultivate such a learning environment, I create a culture of care by providing support structures in an environment in which students believe they can participate and experiment safely during class activities and in which “failed” experiments are showcased as wellsprings of future learning opportunities.
-The culture within the information technology (IT) profession is fraught with stereotypes and misconceptions that turn under-represented groups away from IT majors.
+The culture within the information technology profession is fraught with stereotypes and misconceptions that turn under-represented groups away from IT majors.
 Cultivating a safe environment where students gain confidence in building their IT competencies through hands-on experiences and failures can help to attract and retain individuals from under-represented groups.

 Helping students gain Digital and Analytical skills that the market demands is aligned with UNR’s land-grant mission to promote practical education.